-The most commonly affected tendons in the shoulder are the four rotator cuff tendons and one of the biceps tendons.
+The most affected tendons in the shoulder that are diagnosed with shoulder tendonitis are the four rotator cuff tendons (rotator cuff tendonitis) and one of the biceps tendons (biceps tendonitis).
 The rotator cuff is made up of four small muscles and their tendons that cover the head of your humerus and keep it in the shoulder socket.
 Your rotator cuff helps provide shoulder motion and stability.

 Shoulder impingement occurs when the top of the shoulder blade (acromion) puts pressure on the underlying soft tissues (bursa and rotator cuff) when the arm is lifted away from the body.
-As the arm is lifted, the acromion rubs (“impinges”) on, the rotator cuff tendons and bursa.
-This can lead to bursitis and tendinitis, causing pain and limiting movement.
+As the arm is lifted, the acromion rubs ("impinges") on, the rotator cuff tendons and bursa.
+This can lead to bursitis and tendinitis in the shoulder, causing pain and limiting movement.
 Over time, severe impingement can even lead to a rotator cuff tear.

 Once the ligaments, tendons, and muscles around the shoulder become loose or torn, dislocations can occur repeatedly.
 Recurring dislocations, which may be partial or complete, cause pain and unsteadiness when you raise your arm or move it away from your body.
+This is known as instability of the shoulder.
 Repeated episodes of subluxations or dislocations lead to an increased risk of developing arthritis in the joint.

 Shoulder pain can also result from arthritis.
 There are many types of arthritis.
 The most common type of arthritis in the shoulder is osteoarthritis, also known as "wear and tear" arthritis.
 Symptoms, such as swelling, pain, and stiffness, typically begin during middle age.
 Osteoarthritis develops slowly and the pain it causes worsens over time.

-Osteoarthritis may be related to sports or work injuries and chronic wear and tear.
+Osteoarthritis of the shoulder may be related to sports or work injuries and chronic wear and tear.
 Other types of arthritis can be related to rotator cuff tears, infection, or an inflammation of the joint lining.

-Often people will avoid shoulder movements in an attempt to lessen arthritis pain.
-This sometimes leads to a tightening or stiffening of the soft tissue parts of the joint, resulting in a painful restriction of motion.
+Often people will avoid shoulder movements to lessen arthritis pain.
+This sometimes leads to a tightening or stiffening of the soft tissue parts of the shoulder joint, resulting in a painful restriction of motion.

 Shoulder fractures commonly involve the clavicle (collarbone), humerus (upper arm bone), and scapula (shoulder blade).
 Shoulder fractures in older patients are often the result of a fall from standing height.
 In younger patients, shoulder fractures are often caused by a high energy injury, such as a motor vehicle accident or contact sports injury.
 Fractures often cause severe pain, swelling, and bruising about the shoulder.

-In the case of an acute injury causing intense pain, seek medical care as soon as possible.
+In the case of an acute injury causing intense pain, seek medical from Dr van den Berg care as soon as possible.
 If the pain is less severe, it may be safe to rest a few days to see if time will resolve the problem.
-If symptoms persist, see a doctor.
+If symptoms persist, see an orthopaedic surgeon.

 Your doctor will conduct a thorough evaluation in order to determine the cause of your shoulder pain and provide you with treatment options.